ricksterhd123/esp32-sandbox/README.md

 Proof of concept embedded Lua scripting in esp32

-Tested with esp32-c3 using esp32-idf toolchain
+Tested with esp32-WROOM-32 and esp32-c3 using esp32-idf toolchain

 ## Prerequisites
 - GNU/Linux x86 (if using WSL, check [usbipd](https://github.com/dorssel/usbipd-win) with esp32 vscode ext)